 The key to better board performance lies in the working relationships between directors and executives, in the dynamics of board interaction, and in the competence, integrity, and constructive involvement of individual members.
 Most people understand what boards should be: sources of challenge and inquiry that add value without meddling—champions of the organization that make CEOs more effective but not all-powerful.
 The high-performance board, like any high-performance team, is competent, coordinated, cohesive, and focused.
 Such entities do not simply evolve, however.
 An exacting blueprint—a plan for both high impact and high involvement must guide their construction.

 This model addresses how directors and executives need to view nonprofit directors’ involvement and their role in overall effectiveness.
 Sometimes boards can enjoy effectiveness, even with low involvement.
 Boards that have their fingers in when they shouldn’t will be only minimally more effective than boards that stay out of everything.
-The key lies in appropriateness of involvement.
+The key lies in the appropriateness of involvement.

-When involvement is inappropriately low, effectiveness will be low, too.
+When the involvement is inappropriately low, effectiveness will be low, too.
 Organizations in the Passive Board quadrant experience minimal board participation in decision-making.
 These directors also have limited accountability among themselves and find their primary duty to be ratifying the CEO’s decisions.

 Passive boards meet at scheduled times but seldom schedule anything outside of those meetings.
 They overlook or ignore opportunities to meet with internal and external auditors, general counsel, or key managers.
 They don’t seek active participation in strategy formulation or attend to the leadership pipeline.
 Members fail to make themselves available to the executives in the company, so the experience and expertise of the directors languishes